uilicious/docs-v1.uilicious.com/integration/applitools.md

 The `.check` Fluent APIs offers more flexiblity on how screenshots will be captured.

 First, we recommend aliasing the Applitools `Target` and `By` APIs for convenience.

 ```javascript
 var Target = TEST.applitools.Target // 👈 Alias the "Target" API for convenience
 var By = TEST.applitools.By // 👈 Alias the "By" API for convenience
 ```

-The `Target` and `By` APIs provide methods for targeting specific parts of the window or page to screenshot, for example:
+The `Target` and `By` APIs provide methods for targeting specific parts of the window or page to screenshot.for example:

 ```javascript
 I.goTo("https://wikipedia.com")